dd-hebert/agilent-uvvis-to-csv/README.md

 # uv2csv
 A simple script for converting Agilent 845x Chemstation UV-Vis binary files (**.KD** or **.SD** formats) to .csv format.

 Do you have **.KD** or **.SD** UV-Vis binary files but no access to the Agilent 845x UV-Vis Chemstation software?
 Are your **.KD** files massive and contain thousands of spectra?
-This script will automatically read and convert your **.KD** or **.SD** files to .csv format (and it's significantly faster than exporting .csv files directly from the Agilent Chemstation software!).
+This script will automatically read and convert your **.KD** or **.SD** files to .csv format (and it's significantly faster than the Agilent Chemstation software!).
 Exports thousands of spectra in seconds!

 Currently supports **.KD** and **.SD** binary file types.